 A 400-metre walk along a compacted gravel path leads to Serpentine Falls.

-It is mostly suitable for wheelchairs, with other thansmall steps leading into the pool of water at the bottom of the falls.
+It is mostly suitable for wheelchairs, other than some small steps leading into the pool of water at the bottom of the falls.

 As you follow the path, read the signs to learn more about the falls and the significance to the traditional owners and custodians, the Noongar Aboriginal people.